For the Student

-Meet with the Director of the Co-operative Work Experience program, Gavin Frantz, or your faculty adviser to discuss possible internships.
+Meet with the Director of the Co-operative Work Experience program, Curt Pervier, or your faculty adviser to discuss possible internships.
 Before you can enroll, you must have an internship placement approved by Mr. Frantz or a faculty member, a GPA of 2.5, and be enrolled for at least one other three-hour credit course.

 Midland College has several ways to help you find an internship position.
 The MC Job Placement Office and Mr. Frantz may be able to get your started on your search.
 You might already be working at a job that qualifies or volunteer work can count if the internship is structured properly.
 The employer always has final decision in hiring.

 You must complete 320 clock-hours of work and 16 hours of seminars to receive credit for the course.
 Seminar participation counts for one-third of the grade.
 One-third of the grade is determined by the faculty coordinator based on job goals you set, and the final third of the grade is determined by the employer.

 Can you tell me more about the seminars?

 The seminars cover a variety of topics including career planning, job hunting skills, and practical things you'll need to know to survive in the workplace.
 Topics planned for this fall include: Personality Types and Jobs, Interviewing Skills, Understanding Job Benefits, Office Politics, and Time Management.

 Beats me!
 Co-op is a flex-entry course so a student can start any time during the semester.
 Call Curt Pervier at (432) 685-4676 or e-mail him at Cper@midland.edu

 Your company interviews co-op students just as you would any job applicant.
 You offer a training experience only if you find a suitable candidate.
 After the co-op student begins work, you, the student, and the student's faculty advisor will set a list of goals to be achieved during the training period.

 Do I pay my intern?